rapidsai/cuml/cpp/examples/symreg/README.md

 # symbolic regression
-This subfolder contains an example on how to use cuML kmeans from C++ application There are two `CMakeLists.txt` in this folder:
+This subfolder contains an example on how perform symbolic regression in cuML (from C++) There are two `CMakeLists.txt` in this folder:
 1. `CMakeLists.txt` (default) which is included when building cuML
 2. `CMakeLists_standalone.txt` as an example for a stand alone project linking to `libcuml.so`